Carmezim/bg-react-port/README.md

 3.`yarn install`

+4.`mkdir ./mongodb` (you can choose a different folder for mongo as long as you adapt the scripts on `package.json`)

+5.Download the [database dump](https://bitbucket.org/lab19digital/authorslive/downloads/dump) and run `mongorestore --archive=/path/to/dump --db bookgig`

-4.`yarn start` and start developing!
+6.`yarn start` and start developing!

-5.To build simply run `yarn build`
+7.To build simply run `yarn build`

 **Important Note**: Currently the configuration is abstracted away.
 At the moment it may not be necessary